 It’s not uncommon to feel ok at the time of the accident but have symptoms develop in the following days.
 Don’t ignore any signs, and get to a doctor right away if you experience any of these symptoms.

 When Should You Settle a Claim for a Car Accident If You’re Pregnant?

-In many cases, women who are pregnant and in a car accident want to wait to see how their pregnancy goes before agreeing to settle with the insurance company.
+In many cases, women who are involved in a car accident while pregnant want to wait to see how their pregnancy goes before agreeing to settle with the insurance company.
 Waiting will give them time to understand the full extent of their injuries.